Helix Biotech - Corporate Headquarters

 When humans can enhance their biological consciousness to match any AI capability, digital upload becomes obsolete.
 Why copy yourself into silicon when you can evolve the original into something better?

-The Sprawl's most stable corporate partnership — and the most calculated.
+Ironclad builds; Helix grows.
+Their domains barely overlap.
 When ORACLE collapsed in 2147, Ironclad's augmented workers were dying of rejection syndrome.
 Helix had the medicine but couldn't move it.
-Viktor Okonkwo and a young Amara Osei negotiated the first cooperation agreement in the ruins of Singapore.
+The first cooperation agreement was negotiated in the ruins of the Sprawl.
 Ironclad rebuilds Helix production facilities.
 Helix prioritizes Ironclad's workforce.

 The Industrial Health Accord (2159) formalized what crisis had proven: 847 Helix clinics inside Ironclad facilities.
 23,000 Helix medical personnel.
 31 million workers under coverage.
 Ironclad builds the Sprawl.
 Helix keeps the builders alive.